-Library cards are available to all residents, business owners and employees in the service area of the Trenton Veterans Memorial Library with valid proof of residency in one of our four communities.
+Library cards are available to all residents, business owners and employees in the service area of the Trenton Veterans Memorial Library.
 Children must be able to sign or print their name on the back of the library card.
 Standard procedures for library card issuances are as follows:

-- 1. Juvenile applicants must have a parent/guardian fill out a library card application and cosign giving their consent before a card can be issued.
+1. Juvenile applicants must have a parent/guardian fill out a library card application and cosign giving their consent before a card can be issued.
 Minor and parent/guardian must be present in the library when the card/application is signed/issued.
-When a minor (ages 4-17) has a library card, he or she will be able to access the library's filtered Youth Public Computers.
-The legal guardian's signature on the application is considered permission for the minor to access the internet on the children's filtered computers. - 2.
-Staff will verify patron resides in our service area by checking identification.
-Proof of residency accepted: driver license with current address, state ID card, rental agreement, mortgage papers, or property tax bill in the name of the applicant.
-Because some ID does not have proof of residency (address), a one-year card without renewal can be created with a license outside of our service area (ex. out of state), a passport or military ID if accompanied by one of the following: - car registration - current utility bill - copy of bank statement - Letter from shelter or non-permanent residence in our service area. - Rental bill from an assisted living or nursing home. - Signed and dated letter from a friend or family member living in our service area stating that the person is staying with them indefinitely or for a period of more than 6 months. - 3.
-Staff will check database to make sure patron doesn't already have a card.
+When a minor (ages 4 - 17) has a library card, he or she will be able to access the library's filtered Youth Public Computers.

+2. Verify patron's identification.
+(Valid driver license with current address, state ID card, rental agreement, mortgage papers, or property tax bill).

+3. Check database to make sure patron doesn't already have a card.
 Only one active card per patron allowed.
-For minor cards, staff will use a youth card for the patron record and write the corresponding number on the application form.
+For minor cards, apply barcode to blank borrower's card and corresponding numerical label to the application form.

-- 4. Staff will give the card to the minor patron instructing them to be sure to sign the back after the parent/legal guardian has signed in the appropriate place. - 5.
+- 4. Give the card to the minor patron instructing them to be sure to sign the back. - 5.
 After marking appropriate "For Staff Only" boxes, retain the form for review. - 6.
 Only one active card is available to any single patron so each person's name must be checked in the computer database.
-If a patron has a card from another TLN library and moves to Trenton issue the new card on the old patron record and modify it. - 7.
-The first card is free.
-There is a \$2 charge to replace lost or stolen cards within the three-year period the card is valid.
-There is no charge for a card that is renewed or to replace an expired card. - 8.
-Adult residents (18+) in the library's service area may request a library card via email in order to access downloadable titles.
+If a patron has a card from another TLN library and moves to Trenton issue the new card on the old patron record and modify it.

+7. The first card is free.
+There is a \$2 charge to replace lost or stolen cards within the three year period the card is valid.
+There is no charge for a card that is renewed or to replace an expired card.

+8. Adult residents (18+) in the library's service area may request a library card via email in order to access downloadable titles.
 Confirmation of the library card will be emailed to the applicant.
 Remote library cards will be valid for 3 months past the creation date.
 Residents must request a card for themselves only.
-Applicants must come into the library showing his or her approved identification in order receive the physical library card. - 9.
-Existing library card holders (adults 18+, General User Low 3 year), who have previously presented their approved identification in the library, may request that their library card be renewed via email or phone.
+Applicants must come into the library showing his or her approved identification in order receive the physical library card.

+9. Existing library card holders (adults 18+, General User Low 3 year), who have previously presented their approved identification in the library, may request that their library card be renewed via email or phone.
 In order for a library card to be renewed remotely, the card must be in good standing (no fines or fees for lost items), the card holder must be an adult 18+ and the card holder must live at the same address as when the card was established or most recently renewed in person.
 If the patron lives at a new address, he or she must come into the library in order to renew his or her library card, presenting approved identification.
 Resident cards may be renewed for three years.
 When library cards are renewed remotely, library staff will remind card holders of their responsibility for any activity on their library card, including but not limited to late fines and lost or damaged items.
-Business owners and employees within the library's service area must come into the library to renew their cards, showing approved identification and proof of business ownership or employment (paystub with business/employer's address as well as his or her name).
+Business owners and employees within the library's service area must come into the library to renew their cards, showing approved identification and proof of business ownership or employment (paystub with business / employer's address as well as his or her name).